 One thing to remember for physicians: your practice’s branding is not a reflection of you, as a doctor.
 Think about your practice as its own entity — it ought to match up with your personality and goals, but should also be much more than just a reflection of you.
 Think about a large legacy company.
 They certainly want the CEO to reflect their brand, but the brand itself is much larger than an individual person.

 Myth #5 – The Front Desk Can Handle Digital Marketing

-Your front desk staff play a crucial role in your medical practice.
+Your front desk staff plays a crucial role in your medical practice.
 They are commonly responsible for answering phones, preparing charts, checking patients in and out, handling billing and insurance, and a million other practice management tasks.
-They are ingrained in the day to day operations of running your medical practice.
+They are ingrained in the day-to-day operations of running your medical practice.